Buy On Pullback Is A Good Strategy - Cramer's Mad Money (10/19/17)

 When asked about the cellphone market saturating, Griffin said, "I think the cell phone market is incredibly healthy and it's really about the data; this mobile internet economy is incredible.
 It's what we do at work, how we play, how we educate, how we interact socially.
 That's not changing."
 The top five companies in the S&P500 are all mobile-centric companies.
 "Mobile growth is really the catalyst behind what we do, and that forces companies like Skyworks to develop more creative engines to make that mobility happen," he added.

 Commenting on the current telecom spectrum, Griffin said that it is in a digital traffic jam.
-3G and 4G will not be enough to handle the numbers of mobile users in the world soon and hence 5G is the next thing.
+3G and 4G will not be enough to handle the number of mobile users in the world soon and hence 5G is the next thing.
 "5G is going to solve this.
 It's going to be a brand new network.
 If you look at the five billion mobile subscribers that are walking around this earth today, and two billion without a phone, the five billion 3G and 4G users will upgrade to 5G.
 New frequencies, new filtering, new technology for us.
 So all of that is forward-looking."

 The company has a good cash position and they have been able to double their revenues in the last four years and increase their operating margin to 40%.